 As winter approaches don’t let the changing seasons catch you off guard.
 Winter weather conditions can sneak up on even the most experienced driver.
 According to the Federal Highway Administration (FWA), an average of 5,748,000 motor vehicle accidents happen each year, around 22 percent are weather-related.
 Poor visibility and reduced traction from rain, snow, haze, and sleet can make driving a challenge.
-Make safe decisions this year by following preventative safety measures for winter driving conditions.
+Make safe decisions this year by following preventative safety measures for conditions using these winter truck driving tips.

-Be prepared for winter weather with these tips:
+Be prepared with these winter truck driving tips:

 1. Inspect your vehicle

 Inspect your vehicle’s air pressure, antifreeze levels, gas, and oil before hitting the road.

 2. Slow down

 “Slow down, others can go around you on snow, ice is a different story, the only way I do ice is in a glass with a cold beverage.
 Late freight is better than no freight, if you get all banged up you can’t answer to your DM, plan ahead.
 Be safe and live longer”. – Neil Bollington, Dedicated Fleet, Jacksonville FL

 Leave plenty of space between your truck and the vehicle in front of you.